byamashiro/Python_Projects/README.md

     - [x] Make points for the coordinates in the datafile (8/10/2017)
   - [x] Create a flight trajectory from cityin to cityout (8/15/2017)
     - [ ] Fix trajectories on limb intersections
+    - [ ] Put a thing to make sure that the same airport can't be city_in/city_out

 # Current Errors and Pressing Tasks